ujjwalguptaofficial/fortjs-doc/docs/tutorial/get-started.md

 * Inside the method, we are using `viewResult` to return a view with id "controller:default,action:default".
 But where is the view code ?

 *  Under Views folder - > open default folder - > open default.ts.
 This contains the code which is rendering our view.
 You can see the id "controller:default,action:default" with the decorator `declareView`.
-Please check [viewEngine](view-engine) doc for more info.
+Please check [view](View) doc for more info.

 <br><br>
 # *Check out some other links